sasilver75/obsidian/Self-Taught Reasoner.md

 See the improvement that rationalization makes to the efficiency of the process!
 I'm still curious what the effect of training on incorrect rationales might be, in the case of rationalization.
 Even if it these bad apples don't result in a meaningful decrease in accuracy, if they result in the misaligned behavior of generating incorrect rationales for correct answers (which wouldn't be reflected in this chart), that's something to worry about!

-Below are some examples of failures of rationales observed when testing generations against the [[CommonsenseQA]] dataset.
+Below are some examples of failures of rationales observed when testing generations against the [[CommonSenseQA]] dataset.
 ![[Pasted image 20240715233724.png]]
 ![[Pasted image 20240715233728.png]]
 ![[Pasted image 20240715233733.png]]